May 5, 2023

 Ignoring team feedbackLoss of trust, culture of silence

-After years of leading teams, reading extensively on leadership, and making my share of mistakes, I have distilled what I believe separates modern leaders from traditional managers:
+After years of leading teams, reading extensively on leadership, and making my share of mistakes, I’ve distilled what I believe separates modern leaders from traditional managers into four pillars.
+Each one builds on the last.

 flowchart TD